Blue Heelers: episode guide

 Episode 12.22 (479)

-Guest Starring: David Lyons as Jason Tyler, Benjamin McNair as Aaron Bridges, Nicola Dubois as Jade Vincent-Smith, Michael Robinson as Michael Addis, Stephanie Millar as Clarke Thompson, Blake Davis as Dr Sophie Ash, Melanie Schiller as Tina the Cook
+Guest Starring: David Lyons as Jason Tyler, Benjamin McNair as Aaron Bridges, Nikola Dubois as Jade Vincent-Smith, Michael Robinson as Michael Addis, Blake Davis as Clarke Thompson, Melanie Schilling as Tina the Cook, Stephanie Millar as Dr Sophie Ash

 The Party's Over